Hybrid TLS in Practice: A Practical Guide to PQ-Resilient Key Exchange

 | Device & appliance ecosystem | Firewalls, IoT, VPN concentrators | Often slowest to upgrade |

-Useful tools for public-facing TLS endpoints inventory:
+Useful tools for public-facing endpoint inventory:

 - QCReady - quick hybrid-KEM handshake probing

-3. Selecting the Right Hybrid Group
+3. Selecting the right hybrid group

-| Hybrid Group | Performance | Compliance Fit | Notes |
+| Hybrid Group | Performance | Compliance fit | Notes |

 |---|---|---|---|

-| X25519+ML-KEM-768 | Fastest, lowest handshake size | Non-FIPS | Ideal for web, APIs, service-mesh |
+| X25519+ML-KEM-768 | Fastest, lowest handshake size | Non-FIPS | Ideal for web, APIs, service mesh |

 | SecP256r1+ML-KEM-768 | Slightly slower | FIPS-compliant classical side | Best for gov, banking, regulated sectors |